tonyfosterdev/skyspecs/README.md

 # Gist Viewer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+It has been ejected to allow for better file structure.

 ## Getting Started